-Discover the start of my dairy-free journey on dairy-free: a two-week adventure.
+Discover the start of my dairy-free journey on dairy-free: a week-long adventure.

 I gave my skin a helping hand yesterday with a Dead Sea salt bath with lashings of baby oil.
 I also used a heated eye mask to soothe my dry eyes.
 As such, my skin felt supple all day, although my hands were still slightly itchy and flaky.